shapeoko/Docs/content/wiring_2.md

 If desired, fashion an enclosure and mount it to the machine.

 Jog each axis, checking the direction and distance of the machine's movement.
-If any movement is in the wrong direction, reverse a pair of wires at the Arduino or reconfigure Grbl.
+If any movement is in the wrong direction, reverse a pair of wires at the Arduino or reconfigure Grbl (the specific values for doing so are in the next section).
 If movement is more or less than expected, check the gShield micro-stepping jumpers for that axis --- if necessary re-calculate Grbl's settings.

 If any aspect of your machine doesn't function properly, see the wiki pages [assembly troubleshooting](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting) and [fine tuning](http://www.shapeoko.com/wiki/index.php/Tuning).